CiscoDevNet/terraform-provider-intersight/website/docs/r/server_profile_template.html.markdown

 * `target_platform`:(string) The platform for which the server profile is applicable.
 It can either be a server that is operating in standalone mode or which is attached to a Fabric Interconnect managed by Intersight.* `Standalone` - Servers which are operating in standalone mode i.e. not connected to a Fabric Interconnected.* `FIAttached` - Servers which are connected to a Fabric Interconnect that is managed by Intersight.
 * `type`:(string) Defines the type of the profile.
 Accepted values are instance or template.* `instance` - The profile defines the configuration for a specific instance of a target.
 * `usage`:(int)(ReadOnly) The count of the server profiles derived from the template.
+* `uuid_address_type`:(string) UUID address allocation type selected to assign an UUID address for the server.* `NONE` - The user did not assign any UUID address.* `STATIC` - The user assigns a static UUID address.* `POOL` - The user selects a pool from which the address will be leased.
+* `uuid_pool`:(HashMap) - A reference to a uuidpoolPool resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+This complex property has following sub-properties:
+  + `moid`:(string) The Moid of the referenced REST resource.
+  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties:
   + `interested_mos`:(Array)